89jan25th/Behavioral_cloning/readme.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode -- mostly the same from the given package and I just added the resize feature.
 * model.h5 containing a trained convolution neural network
-* writeup_report.md
+* readme.md
-* vidoe.mp4 is the result clip of my final model with my final dataset
+* vidoe.mp4 is the result clip from my final codes
 * preprocess.py for resizing loaded images

 #### 2. Submission includes functional code